chien021091/aws-pro/ACCOUNT Control Tower.md

 - Delegate Administration
     - AWS Organization allows delegating certains actions to an another account
     - Delegate Administration is typically used for service like Control tower, catalog

+Provide guardrail (proactive and detective control) for enforce policies
+- Proactive in aws control tower prevent non-compliance actions before the occur
+- Detective in aws control tower indentity non-compliance after the are created